This post may contain affiliate links. Please see my disclosure policy for details.

 Can you swim in Swallow Falls?

 No, not at all.
-In fact, it’s incredible dangerous to even attempt to do so!
+In fact, it’s incredibly dangerous to even attempt to do so!

 The gorge is steep, craggy with boulders and the current of the water is stronger than it looks.
 So, if you were to enter the river, you’d be carried off in an instant and would be beyond saving.